adamyonk/adamyonk.com/_pages/resume.md

 _References available upon request._

-# Job History
+## Job History

-## Jeli
+### Oilcan

+Principal Software Engineer
+February 2024 — Present

+### Jeli/Pagerduty

 Software Engineer
-November 2020 — Present
+November 2020 — February 2024

-As employee Nº 9, I have been living out my favorite part of startup life, wearing many hats and covering as many bases as possible, helping the team to adapt quickly to changing business needs and enabling rapid development, flexibity, and resiliency of our systems.
+As employee Nº 9, I lived out my favorite part of startup life - Wearing many hats and covering as many bases as possible, helping the team to adapt quickly to changing business needs and enabling rapid development, flexibility, and resiliency of our systems and eventually helping transition Jeli through an acquisition with PagerDuty.

-### Responsibilities:
+#### Responsibilities:

 - Refactored and productionized the central API service (Node.js, Express, Apollo, TypeScript) in-place, implemented stricter type-safety, linting rules to help cement good practices
 - Architectural decisionmaking
+- Customer support
 - Implemented stricter type-saftety between the central API and the web interface (graphql-code-generator, Apollo, TypeScript)
 - Iteratively migrated front end from create-react-app with a home-grown deployment system to Next.js on Vercel